Peru is part of South America with main city at

-Peru is observing a state of emergency and curfews are in place.
-One person per household can go out to purchase necessities, or go to the bank.
-No one is allowed out of their houses or accommodation on Sundays.
-Exceptions are only made for medical emergencies.
-Movement restrictions may not apply if you have a travel permit (salvo-conducto) from the Peruvian authorities.
-If you're in Peru and want to return to Australia, and haven't yet contacted the Australian Embassy, register your details (see Travel).
+Peru is observing a state of emergency.
+Curfews are in place and international borders remain closed.
+If you're in Peru and want to return to Australia, and haven't yet contacted the Australian Embassy, register your details.
 Indirect commercial flight options may become available (eg. via the USA).
 We advise: Do not travel to Peru.

 Peru uses 220V, 60Hz with sockets and plugs Type A and Type C.

 The languages that are typically spoken are Spanish

 Peru uses the Peruvian sol (symbol: S/), code PEN.Banknotes come in denominations of 200, 100, 50, 20 and 10 soles.
 Sol is subdivided into 100 céntimos.
 Coins come in denominations of 5, 2 and 1 soles and 50, 20 and 10 céntimos.

 Automatic teller machines are common in Peru.
 You can usually find them in both large & small cities.You do not need a chip & PIN card to use an ATM — your standard magnetic card will work fine.

 Expected to tip Tipping is expected in Peru since staff depend on tips to supplement their often minimum wages.

 Internet speed in Peru is on average 4.5 Mbps.
 WiFi coverage in Peru is moderate.
 It's relatively easy to find one when needed.